By Eric Althoff

 INDIANAPOLIS-Medxcel Vice President, Program Development, Support and FM Compliance Officer Larry Lacombe is quick to stress the importance of regulatory compliance in the healthcare field.
 Lacombe is in charge of developing and implementing compliance programs for Medxcel to ensure that his firm’s nationwide network of hospitals is survey-ready, anytime of the day or night, for the Indianapolis-based company.

 However, just being ready isn’t enough, Lacombe emphasizes.
 Rather, continuing staff education to ensure they are up to date on the latest developments in regularly compliance is key to heading off potential problems later on.
+Particularly for new staff, utilizing onboarding buddies, or something similar can be a good way to ensure training is up to date.

 “When it comes to maintaining regulatory compliance, education is oftentimes the most difficult part.
 Particularly in situations when staff are accustomed to doing things in a certain way, it can be tough to persuade the team to adhere to new compliance-related procedures,” Lacombe said in a recent letter sent out by Medxcel.
 “However, with more than 629 discrete regulatory requirements across nine domains, it’s apparent why compliance education is so crucial.
 With so many regulations, there’s a lot to consider.”